Tang-Lab-super/PROST/README.md

 Here the environment configuration is completed!
 We provide a test code in the `./test` folder.
 In this folder, the data are placed under `datasets`, and the results will be stored under `results`.
 If you want to run the `test example`, you must change the `root path` to `./test` in the `PROST1` environment.
 You can run `PROST` with `ipython` or `Pycharm`.

 In addition, before you use `PROST`, you must activate the `PROST1` environment, and then you must add the new `R` language path as the `R_HOME` and the `rpy2` package path as the `R_USER` by `os` in python before you using `PROST`.

-You can add the following code to your python script to complete the setup.
+You can add the following code to your `Python script` to complete the setup.
 The `condapath` is the root directory of the conda mentioned at the beginning.

     condapath = "input your conda path"
     os.environ['R_HOME'] = f'{condapath}/envs/PROST1/lib/R'